conan-io/docs/creating_packages/toolchains/cmake.rst

     def configure(self, source_folder=None):

 Calls ``cmake``, with the given generator and passing ``-DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake``.
+It will also provide the CMake generator in the command like, like ``-G "Visual Studio 15"``.
+Note that it is not necessary to specify the platform, like ``-G "Visual Studio 15 Win64"``, as the platform is already defined in the toolchain file.

 - ``source_folder``: Relative path to the folder containing the root *CMakeLists.txt*